Road Trip: Tips For Before You Drive

 - Bring water and healthy snacks.
 Prepare and have good healthy snacks and drinks in the car.
-I have in folding insulated cooler and ice packs to keep me refreshed and full.
+I have in folding insulated cooler and ice packs to keep my food items fresh.

 - If you don’t have access to a freezer for your ice packs, go to a gas station store or 7-11 and fill up on ice from the fountain drinks or buy ice.

-- Plan out your drive so that in case you don’t get service in certain places you know where you’re going
+- Plan out your drive so that in case you lose GPS service in certain places you still know where you’re going

 - Let people know your plan and check in with friends or family